Federer, Nadal object to Djokovic proposal for player union - WHIZ News

 Also against the proposal: the ATP men’s tour and the sport’s other governing bodies, including the WTA women’s tour and the four Grand Slam tournaments.
 They issued a joint statement Saturday saying: “It is a time for even greater collaboration, not division.”

-Djokovic and Pospisil are seeking support for the formation of what they’re calling the Professional Tennis Players Association; they would be the co-presidents.
-They said in an email to players the PTPA is needed to “promote, protect and represent the interests of its players … and protect the future of tennis.”
+The association — Djokovic said it was not a union, although the distinction wasn’t entirely clear — “did not emerge to be combative, to disrupt, or to cause any issues within or outside the tennis tour.
+Simply to unify the players, have our voices heard & have an impact on decisions being made that (affect) our lives & livelihoods,” Pospisil wrote.

+In an email sent to players earlier in the week, Djokovic and Pospisil they would be the initial co-presidents of the group, which would also be led by up to nine trustees — all players.

-Unlike athletes in major North American team sports, tennis players never have had a union to represent them and collectively bargain with ownership about revenue sharing and other matters.
+Unlike athletes in major North American team sports, tennis players are not represented by a union that collectively bargains with ownership about pay and other matters.
 Each tennis player is an independent contractor.

 “We are not calling for boycotts.
 We are not forming parallel tours,” Djokovic said after winning the Western & Southern Open on Saturday, two days before play begins at the U.S. Open.